-A student who is placed on academic suspension may reapply to the College for the term following a completed suspension.
+A student who is placed on Academic Suspension of one year or more may reapply to the College for the term following a completed suspension.
 Readmission to the College is not automatic.
 The student must meet the current admission requirements for the College, and the student's admission to the College will be considered by the Admissions Review Committee.
 Students who are readmitted to the College after a suspension will be immediately placed on academic probation and must meet the requirements of a student on academic probation.
 Students who reapply will be subject to all current fees and policies that apply at the time of readmission.